 Issa: We have only a few hundred settlers in the city living among 200,000 Palestinians.
 The few hundred settlers they have much more rights than me and they are under the Israeli civil law and I am under the Israeli military law, so we have two sets of law for two different people in the same area and, you know, you can say that they feel the power.
 They feel confident to attack me, because the law doesn’t make them accountable .
 There is no law enforcement on them.
 They have a kind of impunity to attack us.
 Personally, I was attacked many times by the settlers physically, slapped, hit, kicked by the settlers, even, you know, I was attacked many times in front of police.

-Heather: And if one of these settlers attacks you, or harms you, you have to launch an appeal with Israel?
-And to add another layer to it, the settlers themselves are allowed to serve in the army and can serve in Hebron, as I understand.
+Heather: And if one of these settlers attacks you, or harms you, you have to launch an appeal with Israel.
+There is no Palestinian Authority mechanism to address this problem, and there is no neutral mechanism, if that could possibly exist.
+And to add an additional layer to it, the settlers themselves are allowed to serve in the army and can serve in Hebron, as I understand.
+Is that right?

-Issa: Many times I saw soldiers serving outside of their homes, and they are acting not even according to Israeli law.
+Issa: Many times I saw soldiers serving outside their homes, acting not even according to Israeli law.
 They are more violent, more aggressive, because they live there, and because they know us, and we know each other.

 Heather: Let’s talk about guns.
 Let’s talk about the fact that the settlers are allowed to carry guns.
 Why do they all have access to guns?